 Human and socio-economic factors, such as population growth and rapid urbanization, are other factors that may contribute to dengue expansion.28 Dengue prevalence may vary between neighboring countries, even between neighboring cities inside the same country despite the same climate suitability, population density, and the vector predominant.
-The obvious discrepancy between Germany and Poland, also France and Spain, could be attributed to socio-economic factors and increased travel rate in Germany and France.31
+The obvious discrepancy between Germany and Poland, also France and Spain, could be attributed to socio-economic factors and increased travel rate in Germany and France.31 In 2010, nearly 5.8 million airline travelers joined Europe from dengue-affected areas worldwide.
+There was a significant correlation between the travel rate and the incidence of dengue infection.31

 The high rate of reported severe dengue can be attributed to the high rate in France and UK, however it was much lower in other countries.
-Dengue severity depends on several factors, such as secondary infection, vector competence, age, gender, and genetic factors.32,33 The positive correlation between dengue severity and second-dengue infection can be attributed to the antibody-dependent enhancement (ADE) theory.
+Dengue severity depends on several factors, such as secondary infection 32, vector competence33, age, gender, and genetic factors.34 The positive correlation between dengue severity and second-dengue infection can be attributed to the antibody-dependent enhancement (ADE) theory.
 Following primary viral infection, dengue cross-reactive antibodies raise and bind with other viruses to format immune complex.
-Consequently, the number of viral infected cells increase with elevated levels of cytokines leading to plasma leakage and shock.34,35 Most reported cases were of primary infection but primary followed by secondary carries more risk for developing severe dengue.
+Consequently, the number of viral infected cells increase with elevated levels of cytokines leading to plasma leakage and shock.34 Most reported cases were of primary infection but primary followed by secondary carries more risk for developing severe dengue.
 This can explain why France and UK had the highest rate of severity.
-France and UK had the highest rate of dengue infection in the last decade, which may consequently result in appearance of second cases with higher risk of severity.
+France and UK had the highest rate of dengue infection in the last decade, which may consequently result in appearance of secondary cases with higher risk of severity.

+Dengue severity was well-explained in both 1997 and 2009 classifications; however, both classifications are largely different from each other from both application and conceptual views.
+For the clinical usage, the 2009 classification is easier.
+For epidemiological and pathological research, it is also easy to be applied with increased sensitivity and international compatibility.35 Therefore, it is expected to be widely used after it had been introduced in 2009 as our result showed.

 The high prevalence of DENV-2 in Europe can be attributed to its high prevalence in tropical and subtropical areas from which dengue is imported.36,37 We report that infection with DENV-2 increases the tendency to cause severe dengue.
-Some authors approved the association in South-East Asia.36,38 The underlying mechanism is not fully clear but it is reported that DENV-2 is associated with increased Nitric Oxide (NO) levels and activity causing vascular leakage.39 That is not only for serotypes, even genotypes of the same serotype can affect.
-African and American genotypes of the same serotype 2 and 3 were found to be less virulent than those found in Asia.40 However, genotypes detected in Europe are of low epidemiological impact, Europe is a continent of diverse-ethnic populations, and travel from Asia increases the risk of transmission of more virulent genotypes.40,41 Furthermore, phylogenetic and epidemiological studies suggested that more virulent genotypes are now spreading over those with lower epidemiological impact.22 This may be explained through the effect of viral genetics on vector competence, suppressing the vector innate immune response against the infecting virus.
-Quantitative trait loci genes play a key role in directing the vector innate immune response resulting in vector competence or refractory outcome.41,42
+Some authors approved that association between DENV-2 and disease severity in South-East Asia.36,38 The underlying mechanism is not fully clear but it is reported that DENV-2 is associated with increased Nitric Oxide (NO) levels and activity causing vascular leakage.39 That is not only for serotypes, even genotypes of the same serotype can affect.
+African and American genotypes of serotype 2 and 3 were found to be less virulent than Asian genotypes of the same serotypes.40 However, genotypes detected in Europe are of low epidemiological impact, and epidemic is less likely, Europe is a continent of diverse-ethnic populations, and travel from Asia increases the risk of transmission of more virulent genotypes.40,41 Furthermore, phylogenetic and epidemiological studies suggested that more virulent genotypes are now transmitted frequently over those with lower epidemiological impact, which perhaps due to effect of viral genetics on vector competence suppressing the vector innate immune response against the infecting virus.22 Quantitative trait loci genes play a key role in directing the vector innate immune response resulting in vector competence or refractory outcome.41,42